ibm-wsc/hyper-protect-virtual-servers-workshop/docs/grep11-lab/grep11-setup.md

 The following command was used to create the RSA private key which will be used by our soon to be created CA

+!!!
+Reminder
+    **The command shown below is for reference only**- it has already been performed by the lab instructors in order to set up the lab environment for you.

 ``` bash
 openssl genrsa -out ca.key 2048
 ```